 Leading and managing a group of people at a single location is not an easy task and managers often tell me it is the people-side that wears them down.
 When your team is very diverse and located at different remote locations instead of at one location, the challenges and risks of the team not reaching goals multiply.
 The resource I am sharing today is a checklist for team leaders or managers/supervisors of remote teams and it focuses primarily, but not exclusively, on the the people-side.

-The resource lists a number of items to consider when you are leading a dispersed team.
+The downloadable checklist above lists a number of items to consider when you are leading a dispersed or remote team.
 This may be a useful check for team leads or project managers to ensure they are taking into account the additional challenges that remote teams bring and are taking the appropriate actions and precautions to manage the interpersonal and communications aspects on such a project.

 The checklist items are grouped by the following main topics: